 Why she's inspiring: Price founded beauty brand Carol's Daughter in her Brooklyn kitchen in 1993.
 As time went on, the brand gained international loyalty—eventually becoming one of the most recognisable natural-haircare brands on the market.

 How she's changed the industry: Carol's Daughter is one of the first African-American woman–owned beauty brands to have a flagship store and premier shelf space in department stores.
 She set the ball moving for many African-American woman–owned companies to come.

-How she changed the industry: Foundation shades are so personal and, for women of color, can be especially difficult.
-Atis realized the struggle firsthand and used her position to make a difference in the industry—creating a diversity standard for all L'Oréal products moving forward.
+How she changed the industry: Foundation shades are so personal and, for women of colour, can be especially difficult.
+Atis realised the struggle firsthand and used her position to make a difference in the industry—creating a diversity standard for all L'Oréal products moving forward.